 That brings us to today, months on from the release of Pokemon TCG: Celebrations.
 The 25th Anniversary of Pokemon has provided fantastic events, a music album, and now a TCG nostalgia trip.
 At first, the reprint cards appeared underwhelming – Exact replicas of the original cards from throughout history with new textures and holofoils, the removal of any Wizards of the Coast rhetoric, and a massive Pikachu head with the numbers 25 as cheeks plastered on the artworks.
 After completing the set and loving every minute of opening packs with huge pull rates, these Celebrations cards are genuinely some of my favourite reprints that Pokemon has ever done.
 The Celebrations Charizard 4/102 eclipses the XY: Evolutions card as the most accessible Arita’s Charizard in my opinion.
 This is mostly down to the fantastic texturised card details and the nostalgic 1:1 look with Pokemon TCG’s original thick yellow borders.
 The best thing about Pokemon TCG: Celebrations is that it gives anyone that returned to the hobby a little bit late the opportunity to own the Base Set Trio that they craved as kids.

-Pokemon TCG: Celebrations Ultra Premium Collection gives us one more version of Base Set Charizard, a texturised metal card painted with gold foiling.
+Pokemon TCG: Celebrations Ultra Premium Collection gave us one more version of Base Set Charizard, a texturised metal card painted with gold foiling.
 This style of promo card was new for the Pokemon Company and definitely lead to some debate.
 However, for those that are fans of Arita’s Charizard this may be the best display piece of them all.